wechaty/docusaurus/docusaurus/docs/howto/message.md

 See [Running our first ding-dong bot](https://wechaty.js.org/docs/getting-started/quick-start).

-The below function needs a basic scipt that can help run the bot.
+The below function needs a basic script that can help run the bot.
 The basic script starts by importing the code from [Github/Friend-Bot](https://github.com/wechaty/wechaty/blob/1523c5e02be46ebe2cc172a744b2fbe53351540e/examples/friend-bot.ts).Integrate the below code, for this action to work.

 ## Mention

-Use this Mention feature to send a (@ mention) to others in the room.This function works if the message recieved by the onMessage function belongs to a room.
+Use this Mention feature to send a (@ mention) to others in the room.This function works if the message received by the onMessage function belongs to a room.

 <Tabs
   groupId="programming-languages"